Questions To Ask When Choosing A Cemetery

 • Saving your family and friends from having to make difficult decisions during a time of grief

-• Ensuring your wishes will be honoured in the process
+• Ensuring that your wishes will be honoured in the process

 • Providing you and your family time to assess and compare your options